publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch17/m__us_usc_t12_s1843.md

                 (i) a bank holding company may engage in outside of the United States; and

-                (ii) the Board has determined, under regulations prescribed or interpretations issued pursuant to subsection (c)(13) of this section (as in effect on the day before November 12, 1999) to be usual in connection with the transaction of banking or other financial operations abroad.
+                (ii) the Board has determined, under regulations prescribed or interpretations issued pursuant to subsection (c)(13) (as in effect on the day before November 12, 1999) to be usual in connection with the transaction of banking or other financial operations abroad.

             (H)